 How to increase your ecommerce conversion rate

 Okay, let’s get to the good stuff.
 We all know that slight changes to your online store can have an incredible impact on your sales.
-So here are a few of our favourite online store tweaks you can implement to make a real difference.
+So here are a few of our favorite online store tweaks you can implement to make a real difference.

 7 Actionable tips to increase your ecommerce conversion rate